glpi-project/doc-install/source/install/wizard.rst

 Database initialization
 ^^^^^^^^^^^^^^^^^^^^^^^

-This steps initializes the database with default values.
+This step initializes the database with default values.

 .. image:: images/db-ok.png
    :alt: Database initialization
    :align: center
    :scale: 50%

-If there is any error; py attention to the displayed informations.
+If there is any error; pay attention to the displayed informations.

 End of installation
 ^^^^^^^^^^^^^^^^^^^

 This step presents a summary of the installation and give created users list.
-Please pay attention to those informations and validate to got to the app.
+Please pay attention to those informations and validate to go to the app.

 .. image:: images/install-end.png
    :alt: End of installation